sblausten/scaffolder-actions/index.md

         option2: 'value2'
 ```

-### Description

-This YAML snippet defines a step in a process that involves running a Yeoman generator.
+This example defines a step in a process that involves running a Yeoman generator.
 The input to this action includes the `namespace` set to `'node:app'`, indicating which Yeoman generator to use.

 #### Outputs